sarahf-zh/cb-android/README.md

-## Repo for Sarah Zhou's android apps
+## Repo for Sarah Zhou's CareBridge Android App

 ### CareBridge
 CareBridge is an Android app designed to address the HealthCare accessibility gap, by providing underrepresented communities with the tools and info to access basic healthcare.
 To see a 3.5-minute video demo of the CareBridge app, please see [here](https://youtu.be/SSBY2XK9Ivg).